Immerse Yourself in the Sounds of Australia’s Forests in Wildlife-Guided Nature Meditations

 Several medical reports have credited animals with many positive effects on people’s lives such as:

-• Lowering blood pressure and stress for every day people
+• Lowering blood pressure and stress(*7).

-• Helping people cope with the loss of a loved one and other major life changes
+• Helping people cope with the loss of a loved one and other major life changes(*8).

-• Higher survival rates for people with coronary heart disease
+• Increasing survival rates for people with coronary heart disease(*10).

-• Improving results for anxious and depressed people
+• Improving recovery and coping skills for anxious and depressed people(*9).

-Above is the latest youtube video I have just uploaded rescuing and inspecting the condition of this possum, suffering from stress dermatitis.
+Above is the latest YouTube video I have uploaded from my rescues.
+Upon inspecting this possum, I discovered it was suffering from stress dermatitis.
 The photos above clearly show you the before and after results.
-Antibiotics helped to cure the condition.
+Antibiotics and a safe environment where the possum could heal helped cure the condition.

 Sorry about the lighting in the video.
 Lighting is always kept as low as possible so as not to stress out the possum any further.